officert/MenuGen/README.md

 ##Getting Setup

 1. Global.asax
-In your glbal.asax you will need to instatiate MenuGen.
+In your global.asax you will need to instatiate MenuGen.

+##IOC Container

+1. Container
+2. Container Adapter